wolfmanstout/talon-gaze-ocr/README.md

 Required Python packages:

-- On Mac, all Python package dependencies are present in the `.subtrees` directory so that no pip installations are needed.
+- All Python package dependencies are present in the `.subtrees` directory so that no pip installations are needed.
+If packages are have been installed manually through pip, these will be preferred (e.g. so that faster binary packages can be used.)

-- On Windows, the Talon OCR API is only available in Talon Beta, so the default settings depend on an external package.
-If you wish to use the Talon Beta API, you will need to add `user.ocr_use_talon_backend = 1` to your Talon settings.
-  Otherwise, so you will need to run `%APPDATA%\talon\.venv\Scripts\pip.bat install winsdk pillow`.
-- On all platforms, if packages are available through standard pip installation, these will be preferred (e.g. so that faster binary installations can be used.)
+Note: This installation process is for Windows and Mac.
+Linux is not officially supported because Talon does not provide an OCR API.
+You may be able to get this working using Tesseract, but this configuration is not tested by the author.

 ## Features: